PredictLand/PL-TEC-PLPipes/README.md

 initialized from data read from several files in sequence and from the command line.

-Both YAML and JSON files are supported (though, we recomended YAML usage as it is usually easier to read by humans).
+Both YAML and JSON files are supported (though, we recommended YAML usage as it is usually easier to read by humans).

 When the same setting appears in several configuration files, the last